keirthana/anbox-cloud-docs/howto/update/upgrade-anbox.md

 This will allow you to run the actual upgrade process for each deployed LXD instance separately.

-If you want to remove any nodes from the LXD cluster as part of the manual upgrade process, follow the instructions in [How to scale down a LXD cluster](https://discourse.ubuntu.com/t/how-to-scale-down-a-lxd-cluster/24323) to prepare a node for removal and then remove it from the cluster.
+If you want to remove any nodes from the LXD cluster as part of the manual upgrade process, follow the instructions in {ref}`howto-scale-down-cluster` to prepare a node for removal and then remove it from the cluster.

 Once the unnecessary nodes are dropped, the upgrade for a single LXD deployment unit can be triggered by running: